Niño Envuelto (Rice and Beef Cabbage Rolls) is a juicy mixture of minced beef and rice wrapped in cabbage, with roots in Middle Eastern Cuisine.

 Niño Envuelto Recipe (Rice & Beef Wrapped in Cabbage)

-- 1 large cabbage (pick one with thin outer layers)
+- 1 head of cabbage, (pick one with thin outer layers)

 For the filling